Vishal-coder-ui-au8/fprt2/README.md

 Username:- admin@gmail.com
 Password:- 123456

-Dont delete admin account in admin->users so the admin account will be deleted
+Dont delete admin account in admin->users,   so the admin account will be deleted